 Instructions

-- In a small mixing bowl, mix together the yogurt, olive oil, lemon juice, crushed garlic and a pinch of salt and pepper in a bowl.
+- In a small mixing bowl, mix together 1 cup yogurt, 2 tablespoons olive oil, 2 tablespoons lemon juice, 1/4 teaspoon crushed garlic and a pinch of salt and pepper in a bowl.
 Check for seasoning.
 Store in an air tight refrigerated container until ready to use, up to 3 to 4 days.

-- Alchemize it: Feel free to add some chopped up parsley, dill or cilantro to this recipe.
+- Alchemize it: Feel free to add some crumbled feta, chopped up parsley, dill or cilantro to this recipe.
 It’s a great way to make it your own.

 Hi, I’m Julia.